Skip to main content

 Standout features & integrations:

-One of the defining traits of SynXis Property Hub is its real-time channel management that aids in seamless inventory management.
+Features include its real-time channel management that aids in seamless inventory management.
 The booking engine is designed to give hoteliers an edge, ensuring guest satisfaction from the point of booking to check-in.
-Integrations-wise, SynXis has fostered partnerships with notable OTAs including Expedia and AirBnB, along with integrations in payment processing, invoicing, and even CRM platforms, offering a holistic management solution.

 Pros and cons